 January Term Study Away Courses

-2nd Round Application (for available spaces): August 21–September 15
+2nd Round Application (for available spaces): August 18 –September 14

-To Apply, download brochure below and click on the title of your first choice course.
+To Apply, click on “MORE INFO” by the picture below (first choice course).
 That will then take you to our on-line application system – Via-trm.
+You can indicate a second and third choice program in your application.

 Global Health 239: Nepal: A One Health Perspective